Corregimiento

 Corregimiento ([korexiˈmjento]; Corregiment, [kurəʒiˈmen]) is a Spanish term used for country subdivisions for royal administrative purposes, ensuring districts were under crown control as opposed to local elites.
 A corregimiento was usually headed by a corregidor.
+The name comes from the word corregir, meaning "to correct".

 Historical corregimientos

 Corregimientos were found historically in the Kingdom of Castile, the Kingdom of Aragon, and the Spanish West Indies.

 Castile

 In Old Castile corregimientos existed since the 13th century and were the administrative divisions of the Junta General de las Siete Merindades de Castilla Vieja.
 After the Nueva Planta decrees under the rule of Philip V—the first Bourbon king of Spain, the corregidor was replaced by an intendant.
 Corregimientos in Castile existed until 1835, the year in which the municipal administration was reorganized under Queen Isabel II.

 Crown of Aragon

 In the territories of Aragon, Catalonia, and the Land of Valencia formerly under the ancient Crown of Aragon, the corregimiento (Corregiment) replaced the former administrative divisions following the Nueva Planta decrees.
 However, corregimientos disappeared in this area during the French occupation, being replaced by the territorial divisions of the French military rulers.
 Corregimientos were finally superseded following the territorial division of Spain in 1833.